Trump slaps 25% tariffs on steel, aluminum, raising new trade war fears

 United States President Donald Trump has slapped 25 percent tariffs on all steel and aluminium imports in his latest push to reshape an international trading order that he claims is unfairly stacked against US manufacturers and workers.

-Signing a series of executive orders to impose the measures on Monday, Trump said that US industry has been “pummelled by both friend and foe alike”.
+Signing a series of executive orders to impose the tariffs on Monday, Trump said that US industry has been “pummelled by both friend and foe alike”.

 Recommended Storieslist of 4 items